Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Certain voices can now read multiple languages that occur in the same paragraph.

 VoiceOver can now speak MathML equations on the web.

 VoiceOver can now duck the system sound when speaking.

 Performance of character typing echo has been improved.

 Scripts and workflows can send notifications to alert the user of important information.

-AppleScript Editor and Automator support Documents in the Cloud so you can access your scripts, applets and workflows from all your Mac computers.
+AppleScript Editor and Automator support Documents in the Cloud so you can access your scripts, applets, and workflows from all of your Mac computers.

 Automator workflows can be saved as Speakable Items so they can be executed as a voice command when Speakable Items is activated in Accessibility preferences.

 The "Use" clause imports the terminology and functionality of AppleScript Libraries and scriptable applications through a simple single-line declaration placed at the top of a script, such as “use application ‘Finder’,” or “use ‘My AppleScript Text Library’.”

 Applets and droplets can now be signed with a Developer ID.